 Climate Security: A Way Forward?

 Given the threat climate change poses to U.S. strategic interests – through natural disasters, water and food shortages, damage to infrastructure, long-term energy needs, economic losses, migration, and the possibility of conflict – the national security angle is a promising means of jump-starting an otherwise intractable political situation.

 But merging the climate change and national security agendas requires caution.
 Overly simplistic interpretations of the climate-security connection can encourage adversarial policies that overlook the root causes of the problem, and some efforts to combat climate change may create more issues than they resolve.
 Moreover, there is no scientific consensus onwhether and how climate change causes conflict.

 The need for a concerted response to global environmental threats is clear from any angle, however, and effective solutions will require collaboration between all levels of government and the private sector, said Gannett.
 “And all this, frighteningly enough, must happen as soon as possible, before the unavoidable becomes the overwhelming.”

 Drafted by Moses Jackson, edited by Schuyler Null and Meaghan Parker.

 Vice President, Henry M. Jackson Foundation

-Alice Hill //Senior Advisor for Preparedness and Resilience, White House
+Alice Hill //Senior Director for Resilience Policy, National Security Council, White House

 Deputy Director of Atmospheric Sciences and Global Change, Pacific Northwest National Laboratory